Scion (role-playing game): Differences between editions

 Scion changed drastically between its first and second editions.
 While the first edition presented an Earth effectively identical to the real one, the second presented instead a setting literally referred to as "The World," wherein Abrahamic faiths did not so completely overtake Europe, let alone the rest of the world.
 As such, while The World is much like the real world on a surface level, other pantheons are still widely recognized and worshiped throughout.
 Further, the existence of gods and other supernatural entities is presented as generally acknowledged as fact rather than faith, although rarely present in anyone's day-to-day life.

-With the updated Storypath system, the mechanism of advancement has changed; Scion players create Deeds as goals for their characters to experience or accomplish, and through these gain a large portion of Experience Points.
+With the updated Storypath system, the mechanism of advancement has changed; Scion players accumulate Experience and grow in power though Deeds, goals for their characters to experience or accomplish.
 While Legend continues to be the most significant measure of a Scion's growing power, and still measures the thresholds past which a Hero becomes a Demigod, and then a full-fledged deity, it is no longer increased by the expenditure of experience points but directly by the accomplishment of deeds.

 The nature of demigod-hood has significantly altered: while previously it was a relatively natural progression of power that had few survivors merely owing to increasing scope of danger in a growing war against the Titans, the second edition plays up the liminal state of Demigods by making it explicitly temporary: A scion who has moved beyond being a "mere" Hero finds herself on the road to apotheosis, passing through a series of trials and constructing a larger-than-life mythic identity called a Mantle in the process.
 While Heroes can theoretically return from death, a Demigod who passes a certain point of advancement can no longer do so; should they die, it becomes the natural terminus of their story.
-As such, some mortal cultural heroes are demigods, in-setting, whose deaths and failures marked where their own pursuit of godhood failed.
-Those people, however, left behind their Mantles, and a hero who wishes to do so may pick up an incomplete Mantle and try to complete it, succeeding where their predecessor failed, overwriting their death with the new hero's own triumph, and becoming the deity that the initial hero wanted to be.
+As such, some mortal cultural heroes are demigods in-setting, whose deaths and failures marked where their own pursuit of godhood failed.
+They have left behind their incomplete Mantles, however; a hero who wishes to do so may take one up and try to complete it, succeeding where their predecessor failed, overwriting their death with the new hero's own triumph and becoming the deity that the initial hero wanted to be.
 A scion may also, at the point of apotheosis, try to take the identity of an existing god, either by wresting it from them, accepting a lesser mantle from that god, or by surrendering their identity, effectively declaring that they were always an incarnation of that deity.